radical-subject/labaggregator-bot/README.md

 Ketcher is microcervice to draw structures for structure based queries.
 It depends on indigo and nginx.
 Also nginx will be needed for ssl/tls in future development.

-bot_container is place where all chemoinformatics (except draw-input by ketcher) is done.
+vendorbot_container is place where all chemoinformatics (except draw-input by ketcher) is done.
 For now it is done by mongo-rdkit chemoinformatics data cartridge.

 We look forward to migrate to postgresql catridge published by Timur Madzhidov in nearest future: it is because our web application is based on Express+React+Postgresql.
 ## Further Info